rollschild/pit/README.md

   - SHA-1
     - referring to either a blob or another tree object
 - tree object format: `<filemode> <path><null_byte><sha>`
+  - file mode is stored in Git in octal format
 - `git ls-tree [-r] <tree-id>`
   - prints contents of a tree, recursively if `-r` is set
 - `git checkout`